 Due to their high amounts of fiber, fruits and veggies will digest quickly.
-Additionally, people withdrawing or detoxing from alcohol may often crave sweets.
+Additionally, people researching how to detox from alcohol are surprised to learn they may often crave sweets.
 Fruits contain sugar, which can fulfill the craving for something sweet while not weighing too heavily on the person’s stomach since appetite tends to decrease during the detox stage.
 According to Mayoclinic.com, some go-to fruits and veggies include raspberries, pears, oranges, strawberries, bananas and figs.

 Carbohydrates are vital for recovery, as they provide fiber and energy, which the detoxer may be lacking.
 Of course, refined grains such as white bread also offer carbohydrates for energy but are a less healthy option in the long-run.
 Whole grains contain more fiber, resulting in feeling fuller and not causing the body any digestive issues.

 Foods Containing Vitamin B

 Prolonged alcohol consumption leads to a lack of vitamin B, so it is important to replenish your body’s supply.
 Foods high in vitamin B include salmon, broccoli, asparagus, and romaine lettuce.